When you have payday loans and other high cost debts in your DMP, can you make affordability complaints and ask for refunds?

 Does being in a DMP help an affordability complaint?

-Being in debt management doesn’t directly help a complaint about payday loans before your DMP started.
+Being in debt management doesn’t directly help a complaint about high cost credit before your DMP started.
 Although it does show that you ended up in a financial mess, what matters is if the lender should have known the loan was unaffordable when it was given.

-If you took out payday loans when you were already in a DMP, this does help your complaint and the lender should probably have been able to see your DMP from your credit record.
+If you took out payday loans when you were already in a DMP, this does help your complaint.
+The lender should probably have been able to see your DMP from your credit record.
 A lender such as SafetyNet Credit could also see your DMP payments on your bank statements.

 How does a refund work if I still owe money?